oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 ### On a Windows System
 Run `nmake` to build and run the sample.

-Note: To removes temporary files, run `nmake clean`.
+Note: To remove temporary files, run `nmake clean`.

-*Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
-This will be addressed in an upcoming oneMKL compiler release.

 ### Example of Output
 If everything is working correctly, the program will generate two artificial 1D signals, cross-correlate them, and report the relative shift that gives the maximum correlation score the output should be similar to this: